This is Penn State Greater Allegheny

 A Hub of Collaboration and Innovation

-Penn State Greater Allegheny, the City of McKeesport and the University's Invent Penn State program engage the community, entrepreneurs and students to encourage economic development in the Mon Valley.
+Greater Allegheny campus, McKeesport and the University's Invent Penn State program engage the community, entrepreneurs and students to encourage economic development in the Mon Valley.
 The Mon Valley LaunchBox, located at 225 5th Avenue in downtown McKeesport, is a place where community members receive assistance to develop ideas into businesses.

 faculty member speaking at a podium

 Our faculty are engaged in research on local, regional, and global issues.
-They are recognized for their work in a number of areas.
 Some include work that blends art and science, examines the history of the FBI, and studies trauma in international films.
 Faculty members have served as Fulbright Scholars, and have been honored with Penn State's George W. Atherton Award for Excellence in Teaching.

 Birds-eye view of the city of McKeesport